alexmuhl-r/Zebra-Project/README.md

 # Zebra Stripe Salience Project

 This repository includes code and data from our zebra stripe salience project.
-You can read about this project in our preprint available here: https://www.biorxiv.org/content/10.1101/2021.04.16.440148v1.
+You can read about this project in our paper available here: https://journals.sagepub.com/doi/10.1177/03010066251389508.
 Watch the illustrative video for an intuitive example of how rump stripes retain high visual salience while in motion and for lion/hyaena vision.

 ## Human and Computational Model Salience Estimates